imbo/imbo/docs/usage/configuration.rst

 As you can see from the above examples the events are built up by the resource name, the HTTP method and a keyword that can be ``pre`` or ``post``, separated by ``.``.

+Some other events:

+``startup``
+    Before the front controller executes the main application logic.

+``response.prepare``
+    Before the response is about to be sent to the client.

+``response.send``
+    After the preparation process, before output.

+``shutdown``
+    Immediately after the response has been sent to the client.

-Below you will see the different event listeners that Imbo ships with and the events they listen for.
+Below you will see the different event listeners that Imbo ships with and the events they subscribe to.

 Event listeners
 +++++++++++++++

 Imbo ships with a collection of event listeners for you to use.
-Two of them are enabled in the sample configuration file.
+Some of them are enabled in the sample configuration file.

 .. contents::
     :local: